Turabay dynasty: Early relations with the Ottomans

 The Ottoman beylerbey (provincial governor) of Damascus, Janbirdi al-Ghazali, captured and executed Qaraja in 1519, along with three Bedouin chiefs from the area of Nablus.
 The execution was likely connected to an earlier attack by Bedouin tribesmen against a Muslim pilgrim caravan returning to Damascus from the Hajj in Mecca.
 After the death of Selim in 1520, Janbirdi revolted and declared himself sultan.
 Under the leadership of Turabay, the family fought alongside the Ottomans against the rebels.
 According to the historian Muhammad Adnan Bakhit, this demonstrated the family's loyalty to the Ottomans.
 The historian Abdul-Rahim Abu-Husayn suggests additional motivations for their fight against Janbirdi, including the latter's support from the Gaza and Ramla-area rival Bedouin tribes of Banu Ata, Banu Atiyya and the Sawalim, the family's grudge against Janbirdi for executing Qaraja, and bribes by the governor of Egypt, Khair Bey.
 With the suppression of Janbirdi's revolt in 1521, Turabay gained the confidence of the Ottomans.
 He was entrusted in 1530/31 with overseeing the construction of the Ukhaydir fort in the Hejaz on the Hajj route.
 A further testament to Ottoman favor was Turabay's large iltizam (tax farm), which spanned several subdistricts in the sanjaks of Safed, Damascus and Ajlun, the revenues of which amounted to 516,855 akçes.
-(Note: Turabay ibn Qaraja's iltizam spanned the subdistricts of Qaqun, Marj ibn Amir and the Ghawr, Banu Kinana, Banu Atika and Banu Juhma, at the time located in the sanjaks of Safed, Ajlun and Damascus.
+(Note: Turabay ibn Qaraja's iltizam spanned the subdistricts of Qaqun, Marj Ibn Amer and the Ghawr, Banu Kinana, Banu Atika and Banu Juhma, at the time located in the sanjaks of Safed, Ajlun and Damascus.
 His uncle Budah and son Sab' held timars (fiefs) in the subdistricts of Acre in 1533–1536 and Tiberias in 1533–1539, respectively.)

 There may have been tensions between Turabay and Sinan Pasha al-Tuwashi, the beylerbey of Damascus in 1545–1548, and the latter's successors.
 In 1552 the Turabays were accused of rebellion for acquiring illegal firearms and the authorities warned the sanjak-beys (sanjak governors) of Damascus Eyalet to prohibit their subjects dealings with the family.
 A nephew of Turabay was sent to Damascus to secure a pardon for the family.
 The information about this event is unclear, and the motivation for the purported rebellion unknown.
 The Sublime Porte (Ottoman imperial government) ordered the beylerbey of Damascus to punish the family and Turabay may have been killed as a consequence.